o101010/qbt-theme-Linux/Builds/README.md

  ![Qt-version](../screenshots/qt-version.png)

 Some versions of rcc are available in [tools](tools/).
-If there is the correct one, just rename it.
+If there is the correct one, just rename it and make it executable.
 ```sh
 mv tools/rcc-qtx_x_x tools/rcc
 chmod +x tools/rcc